Is Protein Powders (Whey, Pea, Rice, etc.) safe?

 Fermented Pea and Rice Protein

 A study evaluated the safety of pea and rice protein fermented by Shiitake mushroom mycelia.
 The European Food Safety Authority (EFSA) concluded that this novel food is safe for consumption under the proposed conditions.
 The protein content is high, and it provides essential amino acids.
 The study found no significant concerns regarding nutrient and contaminant levels.
-However, there is a potential for allergic reactions in individuals sensitive to pea, rice, or Shiitake mushrooms, but this risk is not higher than that from consuming these foods normally.
+However, there is a potential for allergic reactions in individuals sensitive to pea, rice, or Shiitake mushrooms, but this risk is not higher than that from consuming these foods normally1.

 Partially Hydrolyzed Barley and Rice Protein

 Another study assessed partially hydrolyzed protein from spent barley and rice.
 The EFSA found no safety concerns regarding its stability and concluded that it is safe for consumption under the proposed conditions.
-However, it is not suitable for infant nutrition and may cause allergic reactions in individuals allergic to barley and rice.
+However, it is not suitable for infant nutrition and may cause allergic reactions in individuals allergic to barley and rice3.

 Nutritional Quality of Commercial Protein Supplements

 A comprehensive evaluation of six commercial protein supplements, including whey, pea, and rice protein, revealed varying nutritional qualities.
 Whey protein concentrate and calcium caseinate were found to have the highest essential amino acid content and met the quality expectations of the Food and Agricultural Organization (FAO).
-In contrast, pea protein isolate and other supplements showed lower quality due to low digestibility or lack of specific essential amino acids.
+In contrast, pea protein isolate and other supplements showed lower quality due to low digestibility or lack of specific essential amino acids2.

 Encapsulation Using Rice and Whey Protein Blend

 Research on using a rice and whey protein blend for encapsulating Baltic herring oil demonstrated that this blend can create stable emulsions and powders.
 The study focused on the physical properties of the emulsions and powders, indicating that the blend is effective in masking unpleasant fish flavors and maintaining stability.
-This suggests that rice and whey protein blends can be safely used in functional foods.
+This suggests that rice and whey protein blends can be safely used in functional foods4.

 Conclusion